National Liberation Front of Corsica: Ideology

 Corsican nationalism is often the ideology of the FLNC groups, but some, most notably Alain Orsoni’s FLNC-Canal Habituel (FLNC-Canale Abituale, FLNC-CA), advocate greater autonomy instead.
 The embrace of autonomy rather than independence was a source of contention between the FLNC-CA and the rival FLNC-Canal Historique (FLNC-Canale Storicu, FLNC-CS), one of the most radical FLNC organizations.

 The various FLNC organizations almost all hold a far-left political position.
-The original FLNC, as with the FLNC-CS, followed a Communist ideology based on Marxist ideas.
+The original FLNC, as with the FLNC-CS, followed a communist ideology based on Marxist ideas.
 Nowadays, the current FLNCs all retain similar ideas but reject the Marxist label.

 With the dissolution of the Canal Habituel and the formation of the FLNC-UC, led by Charles Pieri, the FLNC returned to a hardline independence line of protest against French colonialism as well as the monopoly economy, launching for example a campaign against supermarkets in the late 2000s (without adopting an explicitly Marxist discourse, but declaring itself to be "in line with the social and union struggles of our people in the face of the multiple relays of French colonialism in Corsica").
 The FLNC of 22 October, which announced in a press release of 21 March 2023 that it would now operate in concert with the Union of Combatants, claimed in the 2000s to embody an even more radical independence line than the FLNC-UC.

+On August 6, 2026, during a press conference for the newspaper Corse-Matin, the FLNC implicitly threatened non-Corsicans who would settle on the island, openly radicalizing its discourse.

 At the international level, the FLNC supports the causes of Irish and Basque nationalists and supports the Palestinian national movement.